ShorelineCrypto/electrum-neng/contrib/osx/README.md

     sudo xcode-select -s $HOME/Downloads/Xcode.app/Contents/Developer/

+Also make sure the command tools is also installed on same version,  checkout electrum-LTC guide on this OSX xcode readme for more details.

+Install brew after xcode/Xcode command tools 11.3.1 on Majave, optional to install below brew install wget brew install PyQt5

 #### 1.b Build QR scanner separately on another Mac

 Alternatively, you can try building just the QR scanner on another Mac.